 “He loved it while I was doing it,” a Navy wife told me.
 But once there was a ‘bill to pay?’
 He forgot all about that part.”

 This Navy wife was not telling me about any dirty doings.
-Instead she was telling me about her job search after 15 years of being a Stay At Home Mom (SAHM).
-There was something about it didn’t seem quite fair.
+Instead, she was telling me about her job search after 15 years of being a Stay At Home Mom (SAHM).
+There was something about it that didn’t seem quite fair.

 While her husband was in the most deploying, most moving, longest hours section of his career, the couple decided together that the wife would stay home and raise their three boys.

 “He thanked me all the time,” she said.

 But now that the boys were in high school and college costs loomed and military retirement leered from around the corner, her sailor wanted her to get a job.

 And not just any job.
 He expected her to make a salary that was about the same as his.